fleetdm/fleet/handbook/people.md

 | fleetdm.com | Mike Thomas |
 | Self-service Fleet Premium license dispenser | Mike Thomas |

+*Luke Heath is backup

->You can read more about directly responsible individuals in [Gitlab's handbook](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/)
+>You can read more about directly responsible individuals in [GitLab's handbook](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/)

 ## Spending company money
 As we continue to expand our company policies, we use [GitLab's open expense policy](https://about.gitlab.com/handbook/spending-company-money/) as a guide for company spending.